gwichern/sirens/README.markdown

 	scons -c

 ## Parameters
 If you do not have root access, you may have troubles installing Sirens.
 In this case, you can put the library in a custom directory.
-For example, to put the library in ~/local/lib and the includes in ~/local/include/sirens:
+For example, to put the library in ~/lib and the includes in ~/include/sirens:

-	scons install --prefix=$HOME/local
+	scons install --prefix=$HOME

-Additionally, if you need to point the Sirens install to a specific directory to find the FFTW or libsndfile headers, you can specify any additional parameters to the compiler using $CPPFLAGS.
-For example, to use ~/local/include/fftw3.h:
+Additionally, if you need to point the Sirens install to a specific directory to find the FFTW or libsndfile headers, you can specify any additional parameters to the compiler using $CFLAGS and $LDFLAGS.
+For example, to use ~/include/fftw3.h, ~/lib/fftw3.a, and so on:

+	export CFLAGS=-I$HOME/include
-	export CPPFLAGS=-I$HOME/local/include
+	export LDFLAGS=-L$HOME/lib
+	scons install --prefix=$HOME

 # Tutorial
 Coming soon.
 See the examples/ directory for some ideas.